 To understand this, we need to know what vegan leather is made up of.
 Vegan leather also known as PU leather, faux leather, synthetic leather, artificial leather, or fake leather.
 Faux leather is the most common vegan leather and is made from 2 most common forms of plastic, Polyvinyl Chloride (PVC) and Polyurethane (PU).
 Both are byproducts of petroleum, and is most commonly not as long lasting as genuine leather itself.
 Since it is derivative of petroleum, it makes it naturally cheaper than any other types of animal or plant-based fabric.
 In terms of differentiating PU leather from animal leather, PU has a distinct smell of chemical or plastic while genuine may not.

 This is also the reason why first-copy jackets and bags market almost entirely comprise products made from PVC and PU leather, since it is cheap and easy to procure, and manufacture.
 In every developing country, first-copy market is a thriving market which sells possibly as much volumes as the original brands itself!
 Thus, the evolution of first-copy market has also been a key contributor to adverse effects on environment such as fossil fuel extraction, abundant water and chemicals usage.
 As it is popularly said, “Plastic is forever”.
-It also means that every bag or jacket manufactured using PVC or PU till date, possibly still exist today in some landfill on this planet.
+It also means that every bag or jacket manufactured using PVC or PU till date, possibly still exist today in some landfill on this planet and may be leaching as microplastics.
 People are purchasing a greater number of bags for different occasions thus compromising quality.
 A crowd that looks for genuine faux products saves a lot of money to buy these branded PU only to find out that the product quality is compromised.

 If you are against animal cruelty, faux leather is your choice, then it is to be ensured that you choose quality over quantity so that the product remains usable for a really long time before it is discarded.
 If you are passionate about environment too, then you may explore plant based vegan leather alternatives like mushroom leather, pineapple leather, bio-fabricated leather, cork and even coconut leather!
 These are all promising alternatives to petroleum-based leather; however, a lot of challenges need to be overcome before they are available on a wider scale, and are able to replace PVC/PU leather.
 The options other than plant based are upcycled denim/canvas/tyre/tarpaulin, etc. For those who prefer only animal leather, lower footprint options like pre-loved leather, vintage leather or upcycled leather could be considered.
 Indeed, nowadays there is increasing alternatives to PVC/PU leather available commercially.
 Brands such as Hidesign is worth mentioning in terms of ethical manufacturing of animal leather with vegetable tanning.
 They are known for environmentally friendly practices such as all the hardware used in their bags is repurposed sand casted brass, procured from scrap dealers around the factory area.